 The Periclean Scholar Awards recognize outstanding senior projects and theses and offer the winning students the opportunity to share their work with the Skidmore Community during an open ceremony hosted by the Periclean Honors Forum.
-The awards honor up to four students with a prize of $200 each.
-This year’s ceremony will take place on Friday, May 20th, from 10 a.m. – 12 p.m.
+The awards honor up to four students with a prize of $500 each.

-The Periclean Scholar Awards committee strongly urges those advising senior work to caution students to be alert to the submission deadline of Friday, April 15, as eligible projects must be submitted by that day.
-Partially completed projects cannot be submitted, and the committee cannot accept late entries in the competition.
+The Periclean Scholar Awards committee strongly urges those advising senior work to caution students to be alert to the submission deadline of Wednesday, April 13, as eligible projects must be submitted by that day.
+Partially completed projects cannot be submitted, and the committee cannot accept late entries.

 Periclean Scholar Awards Guidelines: Nomination Letters

 Letters from faculty who nominate candidates for the Periclean Scholar Awards play a critical role in preparing and informing the selection committee.
 Because the committee members are unlikely to be experts in the nominated fields, the letters help make the case for nominees.